suraj8423/onlyC-/AsyncAwait/Concurrency.md

 Understanding the difference between CPU-bound and I/O-bound operations is essential when deciding whether to use **Asynchronous** or **Parallel Programming**.

+- The method which is marked with the async keyword must return a Task or Task<T>.
+The idea of a Task is that it represents an asynchronous operation and does not return anything.
+In the case of Task<T>, it is like a promise that in the future this method will return a value of the data type T.

 ---

 ## 🧵 Asynchronous Programming: Best for I/O-Bound Operations